-A Student-Centered Approach to Skills Development
+A Student Centered Approach To Skills Development

-Learning Ally's mission to solve the literacy crisis is driven by research, brain-based reading instruction and an understanding of the academic variables (word recognition and language comprehension), cognitive variables and socioemotional influences that may impact learning.
+Learning Ally's mission to solve the literacy crisis is driven by research, brain-based reading instruction, and an understanding of the cognitive variables and socioemotional influences that may impact learning.

-We approach literacy skills development with a holistic lens on the unique variables surrounding each student's learning abilities and differences.
+We approach literacy skills development through a holistic lens on the unique variables surrounding each student's learning abilities and differences.
 Bringing the latest research into practice, we support educators to effectively customize their literacy instructional practices to meet each student's specific needs and build each student's intellectual curiosity and confidence to spur academic growth and positively change their life achievements.